EVERY TIME we visit a school we ask the students, “What do you do online?”. Without fail, we hear “I play Roblox”.

 Targeted to young digital users (13 and under) Roblox is a maker style, collaborative online game platform available on Smartphones, PC, tablets and Xbox.
 The true appeal of Roblox is not fancy graphics.
 It is the vast nature of how users can play, explore and create with freedom.
 Players can enjoy the challenge of navigating mazes and obstacles and simulating real life role play.
 Roblox allows its own users to create and generate their own games with their online game creation tool and have these published on the site for other Roblox users to play.
 Young users of Roblox have reported that sometimes these games are scary or have violent themes.
 They often share insights that they regularly play with people they do not know.
 Like all online games today, there are features that parents/guardians must be aware of, as well as some safety features within the settings that can protect young Roblox players.

 The core purpose of Roblox is for players to roam, interact and make friends with other users.
 This is done by exploring the online world and talking with other players within the chat feature.
 Similar to any online multiplayer game, there is little control over the types of people or age limits of those playing the game.
-You do have the ability to delete friends by clicking on the friends menu, and the selecting the profile of the “friend” you want to “de-friend”.
-Form here you select “Unfriend” from their profile top right.
+You do have the ability to delete friends by clicking on the friends menu, and then selecting the profile of the “friend” you want to “de-friend”.
+From here, you select “Unfriend” from their profile (top right).
 You can restrict online interactions with different players via the Roblox website.

 - Log-in to roblox.com.